BestTimesToVisit.com Logo

 When is the absolute best time to visit Malmö, and what should I pack for it?

-Beyond the Turning Torso, what are some must-see spots that most tourists miss?
+Beyond the Turning Torso, what are some must-see spots that might not be in every guidebook?

-How easy is it to get around Malmö without a car, and what's the local approach to public transport?
+Is it easy to get around Malmö without a car, and what's the best way to do it?

-What's the deal with 'fika' and how can I experience it like a local?
+What's the deal with 'lagom' and how might I encounter it during my visit?

 What is the cheapest month to visit Malmö, Sweden?